w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 fees, compound rewards, etc.) to have a better estimate.
 Even though it may not be entirely accurate since staking participation is changing dynamically, it works well as an indicator.

-#### Oversubscription, Commission Fees & Slashes
+#### Commission Fees & Slashes

-There is an additional factor to consider in terms of rewards.
-While there is no limit to the number of nominators a validator may have, a validator does have a limit to how many nominators to which it can pay rewards.
-In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} this limit is currently
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/>, :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/>, :kusama }}
-although this can be modified via runtime upgrade.
-A validator with more than
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-nominators is _oversubscribed_.
-When payouts occur, only the top
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={516}/> :kusama }}
-nominators as measured by the amount of stake allocated to that validator will receive rewards.
-All other nominators are essentially "wasting" their stake - they used their nomination to elect that validator to the active stake, but receive no rewards in exchange for doing so.

-Note that the network slashes a validator for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and not a fixed amount), which means that validators with more stake get slashed more DOT.
+The network slashes a validator for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and not a fixed amount), which means that validators with more stake get slashed more DOT.
 Again, this is done to provide nominators with an economic incentive to shift their preferences and back less popular validators whom they consider to be trustworthy.

 Also, note that each validator candidate is free to name their desired commission fee (as a percentage of rewards) to cover operational costs.
 Since validators are paid the same, validators